itskingori/systematic-theology/index.md

 This study plan is designed to cover the entire Bible in 364 days (approximately 1 year).
 The amount of text i.e. number of pages of the book is taken into account so as to fairly distribute the amount of time required to cover any particular book.
-This means that each book will require more days to go through.
+This means that longer books will require more days to go through.

 There's also a [breakdown][1] to serve as a guide as to which chapters should be included in the [daily reading][1].
 Consideration was taken to make sure the